-Although a substantial amount of our efforts focuses on the potential approval of B-VEC, KB105, and KB301, a key component our strategy is to discover, develop and potentially commercialize a portfolio of product candidates to treat orphan diseases and ultimately, non-orphan diseases.
+Although a substantial amount of our efforts focuses on the potential approval of B-VEC, KB105, KB301, KB104, KB407 and KB408 a key component our strategy is to discover, develop and potentially commercialize a portfolio of product candidates to treat orphan diseases and ultimately, non-orphan diseases.
 Identifying new product candidates requires substantial technical, financial and human resources, whether any product candidates are ultimately identified.
 Even if we identify product candidates that initially show promise, we may fail to successfully develop and commercialize such product candidates for many reasons, including the following:

-- the research methodology used may not be successful in identifying potential product candidates; - competitors may develop alternatives that render our product candidates obsolete; - · product candidates we develop may nevertheless be covered by third parties' patents or other exclusive rights; - a product candidate may, on further study, be shown to have harmful side effects or other characteristics that indicate it is unlikely to be effective or otherwise does not meet applicable regulatory criteria; - a product candidate may not be capable of being produced in commercial quantities at an acceptable cost, or at all; and - a product candidate may not be accepted as safe and effective by patients, the medical community or third-party payors.
+- the research methodology used may not be successful in identifying potential product candidates; - competitors may develop alternatives that render our product candidates obsolete; - product candidates we develop may nevertheless be covered by third parties' patents or other exclusive rights; - a product candidate may, on further study, be shown to have harmful side effects or other characteristics that indicate it is unlikely to be effective or otherwise does not meet applicable regulatory criteria; - · a product candidate may not be capable of being produced in commercial quantities at an acceptable cost, or at all; and - a product candidate may not be accepted as safe and effective by patients, the medical community or third-party payors.

-If we are unsuccessful in identifying and developing additional product candidates, our potential for growth may be impaired.
+If we are unsuccessful in identifying and developing additional product candidates, our potential for growth will be impaired.

-We face significant competition in an environment of rapid technological change and the possibility that our competitors may achieve regulatory approval before us or develop therapies that are more advanced or effective than ours, which may adversely affect our financial condition and our ability to successfully market or commercialize our lead product candidate, B-VEC.
+We face significant competition in an environment of rapid technological change and the possibility that our competitors may achieve regulatory approval before us or develop therapies that are more advanced or effective than ours, which may adversely affect our financial condition and our ability to successfully market or commercialize our lead product candidate, B-VEC or any future product candidate.

-We are aware of several companies and institutions that are currently developing alternative autologous or palliative gene therapy approaches for DEB.
+We are aware of several companies and institutions that are currently developing alternative autologous or palliative gene therapy approaches for DEB and cystic fibrosis.
 Many of our potential competitors, alone or with their strategic partners, have substantially greater financial, technical and other resources, such as larger research and development, clinical, marketing and manufacturing organizations.
 Mergers and acquisitions in the biotechnology and pharmaceutical industries may result in even more resources being concentrated among a smaller number of competitors.
 Our commercial opportunity could be reduced or eliminated if competitors develop and commercialize products that are safer, more effective, have fewer or less severe side effects, are more convenient or are less expensive than any product candidate that we may develop.
 Competitors also may obtain FDA or other regulatory approval for their products more rapidly or earlier than we may obtain approval for ours, which could result in our competitors establishing a strong market position before we are able to enter the market.
-Additionally, technologies developed by our competitors may render B-VEC uneconomical or obsolete, and we may not be successful in marketing B-VEC against competitors.
+Additionally, technologies developed by our competitors may render B-VEC or any future product candidate uneconomical or obsolete, and we may not be successful in marketing B-VEC or any future product candidate against competitors.